 3. Fleet Wraps vs. Print

 Popular print media include newspapers, magazines, journals, brochures and flyers.
-While print advertising carries a depth-over-breadth advantage to other channels — with marketers able to publish ads in strategic media, increasing the likelihood of lead reach and lead conversion rates — their creation and maintenance costs are higher than fleet wraps’.
-Plus, printed ads are one-and-done, again compared to fleet wraps, which have a lifespan of years and increase the effectiveness of print campaigns by more than 14 percent.
+While print advertising carries an advantage over other channels — their creation and maintenance costs are higher than fleet wraps’.

 - CPM: Newspaper cost per thousand impressions average $19.70, while print magazines sit even higher, at $21.46 per thousand impressions.